m1sta/invert/readme.md

 A javascript + redis based graph library.
-Built with IcedCoffeeScript and destined for redis-v.
+Built with IcedCoffeeScript and destined for redis-v8.
 Very early days.

 Javascript: